luismond/tm2tb/README.md

 Other models, such as `en_core_web_trf` are much larger and will take more time to download, but they are more precise.

-**NOTE:** When you first run the module, the sentence transformer [LaBSE](https://tfhub.dev/google/LaBSE/1) will be downloaded and cached.
+**NOTE:** When you first run the module, the sentence transformer model [LaBSE](https://tfhub.dev/google/LaBSE/1) will be downloaded and cached.

 LaBSE is a *language-agnostic* BERT sentence embedding model.
 It can embed sentences or short paragraphs regardless of language.
 It is downloaded from [HuggingFace's model hub](https://huggingface.co/sentence-transformers/LaBSE).